 Now that the holiday season is in full swing, it’s time for shopping malls all over the world to flip their stereos to a saccharine, Christmas-centric playlist.
-And while we love tunes like White Christmas and Rockin’ Around the Christmas Tree, these pop classics don’t really speak to Hongkongers in the same way as say, some catchy Cantonese numbers.
-From lesser-known cuts from the likes of a former Hong Kong Chief Executive, to popular hits from the King of Canto-pop, Eason Chan, our Santa sack of Cantonese yuletide tunes will have your friends singing praises about your playlist.
+And while we love yuletide tunes like White Christmas and Rockin’ Around the Christmas Tree, these pop classics don’t really speak to Hongkongers in the same way as say, some catchy Cantonese numbers.
+From lesser-known cuts from the likes of a former Hong Kong Chief Executive to popular hits from the king of Canto-pop, Eason Chan, our Santa sack of Cantonese Christmas songs will have your friends singing praises about your playlist.
 So let’s bring on those sleigh bells!

-If you ask any Hongkonger what Cantonese Christmas songs they know, chances are the first song that springs to mind is King of Canto-pop, Eason Chan’s maudlin Christmas anthem – Lonely Christmas.
+If you ask any Hongkonger what Cantonese Christmas songs they know, chances are the first song that springs to mind is Eason Chan’s maudlin Christmas anthem Lonely Christmas.
 While most festive tunes are filled with joy and wonder, in his lyrics, Chan croons about the loneliness of spending Christmas being single.
-His lyrics compare people’s expectations of Christmas with his reality – “A sleigh ride just flew by, but it forgot to toss a present down to me… The light shines the brightest tonight, but it just illuminates my loneliness… Who can kindly spare me a kiss, showing I once had bliss”.
+His lyrics compare people’s expectations of Christmas with his reality: “A sleigh ride just flew by, but it forgot to toss a present down to me / The light shines the brightest tonight, but it just illuminates my loneliness / Who can kindly spare me a kiss, showing I once had bliss”.
 His lyrics reflect how in Hong Kong, Christmas is usually more about friends and lovers rather than family.
-If you weren’t all choked up about being single at Christmas before listening to this ’90s song, you sure will be afterwards.
+If you weren’t all choked up about being single at Christmas before listening to this 1990s song, you sure will be afterwards.